-Secondary Vertical: As an added vertical to our primary power device business, we have started supplying GaN epiwafers on various substrates (silicon carbide, sapphire, silicon) ranging from 4 to 6 inches in diameter, for RF/microwave/mm-wave device markets and believe we are in a position to target the growing 5G RF market in the future.
+In addition to the power semiconductor market, we have started supplying GaN epiwafers on various substrates, including silicon carbide, sapphire and silicon, ranging from 4 to 6 inches in diameter, for RF/microwave/millimeter wave device markets, and we believe we are in a position to target the growing 5G RF market in the future.
+We believe the existing market for GaN RF transistors for wireless infrastructure and 5G exceeds \$500 million, and we can service a portion of this market attributed to epiwafers.
 For these areas, we also have the advantage of being a pure-play epiwafer foundry as we do not make RF device products.